 Note: If you print your own calendar, you can stick that fall cleanup list into the binder immediately after the October page.

-A Summary of How To Effectively and Successfully Use a Planner (for Beginners)
+Recap: How to Use a Planner Effectively (for Beginners)

-As you can see, planners are just as useful for mom life as they are in the office.
+As you can see, learning to use a planner for mom life is just as useful as using it in an office.
 An empty milk carton can be as important to a 4-year-old as a public stock offering is to a CEO.

 I decided to wrap up this post with lists summarizing my points instead of a traditional conclusion.
 It’s okay, it’s my blog.
 I can break the rules, so play along.